PORTAL

 Interpersonal: Respecting Others, Supporting Others, Social Intelligence, Resolving Conflict

-Critical thinking: Analysis, Evaluation, Farming Decisions
+Analysis, Evaluation, Farming Decisions

 Creative thinking: Generating novel ideas, Considering new perspectives